erp12/pyshgp/docs/index.rst

 Pysh is currently under active development.
 Feel free to submit a pull request if you have any additions to make.

-To see what features are in development, or planned for the future, check out the Github project board `here <https://github.com/erp12/Pysh/projects/1>`_.
+To see what features are in development, or planned for the future, check out the `Github project board <https://github.com/erp12/Pysh/projects/1>`_.

-To see Pysh's release notes, check out the other Github project board `here <https://github.com/erp12/Pysh/projects/2>`_.
+To see Pysh's release notes, check out the `other Github project board <https://github.com/erp12/Pysh/projects/2>`_.